 I am committed to believing that everything I have been through is a gift.

-Abuse, heartbreak, divorce, death, parenting…these are all gifts.
+Abuse, heartbreak, divorce, death, supporting a loved one with substance abuse disorder, parenting…these are all gifts.
+The kind of gifts that sometimes “hurt so good”.
 Do you know the Japanese term kintsugi?
 It refers to an art form where cracks in pottery are filled with precious metals.
 Breakage and repair are part of an object’s history, not something to disguise.
 I really love this concept because I think I fell apart in order to fall together.
-My cracks and scars are part of my history and with this history I have gained wisdom.
-There is no more shame.
+Broke down to break open.
+My cracks and scars are part of my history and with this history I shine with wisdom, leaving no room for shame.

 This quote captures the essence of My Girlfriend Voice: